srrmlwn/rental-investment-analyzer/tasks/phase-1-backend.md

-# Phase 1: Backend Core (MVP)
+# Phase 1: Backend Core Functionality

 ## Overview
-This phase focuses on implementing the core backend functionality for the rental property investment analyzer.
-The goal is to create a robust API that can handle property data, market analysis, and investment calculations.
+This document outlines the implementation plan for the backend core functionality of the rental property investment analyzer.
+The focus is on creating a robust, scalable, and maintainable backend that can handle property analysis, market data, and investment calculations.

 ## Dependencies
 - Node.js/Express backend (from Phase 0)